 [Section 18 inserted by No. 40 of 2003 s.
 21.]

-19. Tax payable with progressive returns — groups
+19. Tax payable with progressive returns: groups

 (1) The amount of pay-roll tax payable for a progressive return period by any member of a group except the DGE is the amount calculated by applying the pay-roll tax rate to the amount equal to the total amount of WA taxable wages paid or payable by the member for the period.